syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 ### Setting time value range

-You can restrict and display the input value within the range using `MinTime` and `MaxTime` properties.
+You can restrict and display the input value within the range using the `MinTime` and `MaxTime` properties.

-### Editing Support
+### Editing support

 `GridTimeColumn` provides support to edit the time value in different modes.
 * [Normal](#normal)